 They originate from a fairly hot dry climate and as such do not tolerate damp, cool, cloudy conditions and will not survive a frost.
-They will grow in just about any reasonably rich soil, but don't worry if your soil isn't that good it is still possible to be successful with them as long as plenty of fertilizer is supplied to the plants during the their life time.
+They will grow in just about any reasonably rich soil, but don't worry if your soil isn't that good it is still possible to be successful with them as long as plenty of fertilizer is supplied to the plants during their lifetime.

-If you only have a small garden, or window box for that matter, and only need 2 or 3 plants, it is not worth trying to grow from seed as the packet will contain many more seeds than will be needed.
-In this case it is better to buy the plants from a nursery, this is a little more expensive and does remove one of the joys of growing your own tomatoes, in that you will not get that joy of seeing the seed germinate.
+If you only have a small garden or window box for that matter, and only need 2 or 3 plants, it is not worth trying to grow from seed as the packet will contain many more seeds than will be needed.
+In this case, it is better to buy the plants from a nursery, this is a little more expensive and does remove one of the joys of growing your own tomatoes, in that you will not get that joy of seeing the seed germinate.

 How many plants will you need?

-A well grown tomato plant will yield a crop of about 3.5 to 5.5 Kg of fruit over a full season.
+A well-grown tomato plant will yield a crop of about 3.5 to 5.5 Kg of fruit over a full season.
 Therefore 2 or 3 plants should be sufficient for a small family

 Location and Type of Container

-For the small garden either clay pots with a 12 inch diameter top or grow bags.
-The easiest is the grow bag which will hold three plants, and in general the soil in these bags has been formulated for cultivating tomatoes.
+For the small garden, either clay pots with a 12-inch diameter top or grow bags.
+The easiest is the grow bag which will hold three plants, and in general, the soil in these bags has been formulated for cultivating tomatoes.

 Choosing the right Variety

-if you are going to grow them outside then choose a variety that has been bred for this, some examples are; Alicante which is early fruiting, Gardeners delight which has long trusses of small and very sweet tomatoes, Sub Arctic Plenty which has sweet bite sized fruit.
-And moneymaker good shaped medium sized fruit but can have a bland taste.
+if you are going to grow them outside then choose a variety that has been bred for this, some examples are; Alicante which is early fruiting, Gardeners delight which has long trusses of small and very sweet tomatoes, Sub Arctic Plenty which has sweet bite-sized fruit.
+And moneymaker good shaped medium-sized fruit but can have a bland taste.

 Planting and Support

 If you are using pots to grow your tomatoes in, fill the container with compost to within an inch of the top and water.
-If you are using growbags then you must follow the instructions on the bag.
+If you are using grow bags then you must follow the instructions on the bag.
 Now in both cases make a hole in the compost about the same size as the pot that the plant is in, then carefully remove the plant from its pot ensuring that the soil around the roots is not disturbed.
-You may find that watering the plants firsts helps keep the soil in place.
+You may find that watering the plants first helps keep the soil in place.
 Put the plant into the hole and firm the compost around the plant.

 As each plant can produce 3.5 to 5.5 kg of fruit they will need supporting this is done by carefully placing a cane into the pot or bag near each plant without damaging the roots.
-Ideally this should be done at the time of planting, then as each plant grows gently tie the plant to the cane.
+Ideally, this should be done at the time of planting, then as each plant grows gently tie the plant to the cane.